olympuslegum/olympuslegum.github.io/_posts/2016-10-26-Fantasylegal.md

  teaser: posts/Fantasylegal/1.jpg
 ---

-In the midst of gambling legalization and the tug-of-war between the states in the US.
-The US Congressional Committee is vowing to review the three major anti gambling acts with the aim of drafting a new legislation in order to pave the way for Daily Fantasy Sports (DFS) and some other forms of Gambling.
+In the midst of gambling legalization and the tug-of-war between the states in the US, the Congressional Committee is vowing to review the three major anti gambling acts with the aim of drafting a new legislation in order to pave the way for Daily Fantasy Sports (DFS) and some other forms of Gambling.

 <figure class="half">
 <a href="/images/posts/Fantasylegal/1.jpg"><img src="/images/posts/Fantasylegal/1.jpg"></a>